 So I'm saying the worst f is the one that makes u smallest, and the worst delta f is the one that makes delta u biggest.
-I'm going for the worst case here, so if the right side is x_n, what is u? x_n/lambda_n.
-Because when I multiply by K, K times x_n brings me a lambda_n, cancel that lambda_n I get it right.
+I'm going for the worst case here, so if the right side is x n, what is u? x n over lambda n.
+Because when I multiply by K, K times x n brings me a lambda n, cancel that lambda n I get it right.
 So there is the smallest u, and here is the largest delta u.
-And the epsilon is coming from the method we use, so that's not involved with the matrix K. So do you see on there, if I'm trying to estimate delta u over u, that's b.
-The size of delta to u over this, the size of delta u over the size of u is what?
+And the epsilon is coming from the method we use, so that's not involved with the matrix K. So do you see on there, if I'm trying to estimate delta u over u, that's big.
+The size of delta u over this, the size of delta u over the size of u is what?
 Delta u has some epsilon that measures the machine number of digits we're keeping, the machine length, word length and so on.
 This is a unit vector over lambda_1.
-That's delta u over lambda_n flips up.
+That's delta u over lambda_1, this u is in the denominator. lambda_n-u is down here, so the lambda n flips up.
 Do you see it?
 By taking the worst case, I've got the worst relative error.
 So that for other methods, other f's and delta f's, they won't be the very worst ones.
 But here I've written down what's the worst.
 And that's the reason that this is the condition number.
 So I'm speaking about topics that are there in 1.7, trying to give you the main point.
 The main point is, look at relative error because that's the right thing to look at.
 Look at the worst cases, which are in the directions of the top and bottom eigenvectors.
-In that case, that relative error has this condition number, lambda_n/lambda_1, and that's the good measure for how singular the matrix is.
-So one millionth of the identity is not a nearly singular matrix, because lambda_max and lambda_min are equal, that's a perfectly conditioned matrix.
+In that case, that relative error has this condition number, lambda n/lambda 1, and that's the good measure for how singular the matrix is.
+So one millionth of the identity is not a nearly singular matrix, because lambda max and lambda min are equal, that's a perfectly conditioned matrix.

 This matrix has condition number two, 4/2.
 It's quite good.
-This matrix is getting worse with an n squared in there; if n is big and other matrices could be worse than that.
-OK. so that's my discussion of condition numbers.
+This matrix is getting worse, with an n squared in there, if n is big, and other matrices could be worse than that.
+Okay.
+So that's my discussion of condition numbers.
 I'll add one more thing.
 These eigenvalues were a good measure when my matrix was symmetric positive definite.
-If I have a matrix that I would never call K, a matrix like one, one, zero and a million, OK, that I would never write K for that.
-I would shoot myself first before writing K. So what are the eigenvalues of lambda_min lambda_max for that matrix?
+If I have a matrix that I would never call K, a matrix like one, one, zero and a million, Okay, that, I would never write K for that.
+I would shoot myself first before writing K. So what are the eigenvalues lambda_min and lambda_max for that matrix?
 Are you up now on eigenvalues?
 We haven't done a lot of eigenvalues but triangular matrices are really easy.
 The eigenvalues of that matrix are?
 One and one.
 The condition number should not be 1/1, that would be bad.
 So instead, if this was my matrix and I wanted to know its condition number, what would I do?
 How would I define the condition number of A?
 You know what I do whenever I have a matrix that is not symmetric.
 I get to a symmetric matrix by forming A transpose A, I get a K, I take its condition number by my formula, which I like in a symmetric case, and then I would take the square root.